 Christel Marchand Aprigliano, MS – CEO

 As CEO of the Diabetes Patient Advocacy Coalition (DPAC), Aprigliano focuses on U.S. federal and state diabetes policy advocacy in the areas of safety, quality, and access.
-In July of 2017, she offered expert witness testimony to the Energy & Commerce Subcommittee on Health in support of H.R.
-3271, “Protecting Access to Diabetes Supplies Act of 2017.”
-She is a frequent guest panelist on Congressional briefings related to diabetes issues and advises other organizations on ways to engage policymakers and patients for effective dialogues.
+In April of 2019, she offered expert witness testimony to the Energy & Commerce Subcommittee on Oversight and Investigations for “Priced Out of a Lifesaving Drug: The Human Impact of Rising Insulin Costs.”
+She is a frequent panelist at Congressional briefings related to diabetes issues and advises other organizations on ways to engage policymakers and patients for effective dialogues.

 Christel Marchand Aprigliano is an international speaker, nonprofit executive, and diabetes advocate, having lived with Type 1 diabetes since 1983.
 After several years in client engagement roles for multinational organizations, she turned her expertise to the chronic disease space focusing on diabetes.

-Aprigliano is also the founder of The Diabetes Collective, Inc., a nonprofit that provides adults impacted with diabetes a peer facilitated event called The Diabetes UnConference.
-It offers a safe, protected environment to discuss psychosocial issues living with a chronic illness and develops a peer support network for continued discussions.
+Aprigliano is also the founder of The Diabetes Collective, Inc., a nonprofit that provided adults impacted with diabetes a peer facilitated event called The Diabetes UnConference.
+It offered a safe, protected environment to discuss psychosocial issues living with a chronic illness and develops a peer support network for continued discussions.

 She holds a BA from McGill University (Montréal, Canada) and a MS from UMUC (Heidelberg, Germany).